Fellowships and Scholarships

 Rudman-Peterson Fellows Program

 The Rudman-Peterson Fellowship is awarded each spring to a 1L who is interested in fiscal policy.
 The fellowship is funded by a generous grant from the Peter G. Peterson Foundation.
-It pays full tuition for its recipient’s 2L and 3L years, as well as $4,800 stipends for placements in summer positions involving budgetary and fiscal work.

 Peter G. Peterson Fundation logo